CodeAndMagic/AndroidTargetFragments/README.md

 ### Steps to reproduce:

 + Create a fragment (ParentFragment)
-+ Create a fragment inside (ChildFragment) and call setTargetFragment() on the child to point to the ParentFragment.
++ Create another fragment inside the first one (ChildFragment) and call setTargetFragment() on the child to point to the ParentFragment
++ Add the ChildFragment using `getChildFragmentManager()`
-+ (Optional) Use putFragment/getFragment methods to save the target fragment inside the ChildFragment.
++ (Optional) Use putFragment/getFragment methods to save the target fragment inside the ChildFragment
 + Rotate device
-+ Call getTargetFragment() on the child.
++ Call getTargetFragment() on the child

 Surprise, surprise...it will not be the ParentFragment.
 Try the .apk below to see the results.